-Effective go-to-market planning should start at the beginning of product development.
-Not handed off to marketing at launch time.
-Marketing should not only understand the external voice.
+Effective go-to-market planning begins, well, at the beginning of product development.
+It should not be handed off to marketing at launch time.
+Content should not only understand the external voice.
 It must also capture internal insights as they evolve during the development cycle.
 Insights from SD, PD, IT, Finance, Legal, delivery, and others.

-Translating these perspectives into compelling business value is the business of marketing.
+Translating these perspectives into compelling business value is the business of Content Logic.
 Often, this means understanding the challenge better than the client themselves.
-This is prerequisite to effective thought leadership, content marketing and sales enablement.
+This is prerequisite to effective thought leadership, content development and sales enablement.
 It is where the rubber meets the road in go-to-market execution.

-When you go to market, your clients will know you've been "listening."
-You will have delivered something valuable.
+When you go to market, you will be delivering something of value and your clients will know you've been listening.
 It will be the difference between great ROI, and another hockey stick projection.

 Capture what matters.
 Go to market with what matters.
 Write what matters.™

 Are You Ready To Launch?

 - Have you been capturing the insights from across the organization?

 - Have you captured all the leverage points from platform capability to delivery models?

 - How about the anticipated benefits for the client in terms of process improvement, return on investment, customer satisfaction (theirs and their customers'), cost savings, improved performance, and other anticipated benefits?